naijasecforce/blog.github.io/_posts/2019-12-07-career-path-grc.md

 hidden: true
 rating: 4.5
 ---

+Careeer Path Series - Governance ,Risk and Compliance (GRC) In our second episode of career path series, Mosimi intervviwed cybersecurity professionals in GRC.

+incase you missed it, check out our first episode on [security assessment](https://blog.naijasecforce.com/career-path-series-security-assessment/)

+Do enjoy the interview.

 ## Veronica Ikpa
 Veronica Ikpa is building a career in cybersecurity.She currently work in the managed security team in a broadband, ISP and communications company.She has perfromed information security audits with ISACA standards and global best practices and also risks assessment using COBIT 5.She currently work in implementing ISO27001 security controls and ensuring security policies and procedures are in line with ISO27001 and PCI-DSS standards.
 In her spare time, she create contents and drive conversations about technology through her blog [Digi Convos](http://digiconvos.com).
 She loves food,travelling, visiting new places, learning new things and exploring cultures.